7 Important Reasons to Offer Employee Well-being at Work

 1) Well-being Programs Improve Employee Health Behaviors

+How do you improve employee wellbeing?
 The core of every good well-being program is behavior change.
 With the right education, skills, motivation, skills/tools, and social support, people change behaviors.
 Well-being programs are good at helping people adopt and maintain healthy behaviors.
-This is perhaps the biggest benefit of having a well-being program.
+This is perhaps the biggest benefit of having a well-being at work program.

 Healthy behaviors lead to lower health risks, and lower health risks lead to less chronic disease.
 With less chronic disease employees have fewer health care costs.
 It looks like this: